dellagustin/gitcoin-enterprise/server/templates/comment-on-funding-multiple.md

-## This task has been funded via gitcoin-enterprise
+## This task has been funded via gitcoin-enterprise.org

 This task has been funded with
 ```